 What do you get with a built-in oven?

-- place it at eye level so it's easy to see how your dishes are cooking
+- Option to place it at eye level so it's easy to see how your dishes are cooking

 Need a hob to go with it?
-Cook faster with a super-efficient Bosch electric induction hob that uses a magnetic field to generate heat – so it’s much quicker than using gas or electric hobs.
-It will look great in your kitchen too, with a sleek frameless design and touch controls for a minimalist feel.
+The super-efficient Bosch Electric Induction Hob has a sleek frameless design and touch controls for a minimalist feel.

 Is there anything else I need to know?

-And as you're slotting these ovens into place, you'll need to have them installed by a professional – whether they're gas or electric.
+And as you're slotting this type of oven into place, you'll need to have it installed by a professional – whether gas or electric.